We want to thank the International Foundation for Protection Officers for sharing our posts and articles

 In 2013 we offered to build executive protection teams within any security company to support hostile termination contracts, House of Worship security, domestic violence intervention, and so ISA clients and our domestic violence action network nationwide could draw on these assets when needed.
 For the first time, ISA executive protection courses were hosted by private security, and small numbers of seats were made available in law enforcement hosted programs.

-Today we wanted to thank the IFPO for their continued confidence in us and to reaffirm our support to the mission of the IFPO, we look forward to working with security officers and companies interested in advanced training and adding executive protection to their offerings.
+Today in 2020 we wanted to thank the IFPO for their continued confidence in us and to reaffirm our support to the mission of the IFPO, we look forward to working with security officers and companies interested in advanced training and adding executive protection to their offerings.